 - Broadcasters will call for top billing on tomorrow’s TV and video platforms by law.
 Historically, TV channels from public service broadcasters (PSBs) such as the BBC have enjoyed placement at the top of traditional TV platforms’ electronic program guides.
 PSBs will argue that their content should remain similarly easy to find on the emerging video platforms of Amazon, Apple, Google, and others for many of the “national interest” reasons outlined above.
 Some have already made progress.
 On July 4, UK regulator Ofcom issued recommendations to the government aimed at ensuring such “prominence.”

 The so-called FAANG companies – Facebook, Amazon, Apple, Netflix, and Google – will no doubt use their financial might to curry favor with regulators and governments by increasing their investments in local productions, infrastructure, and partnerships and, of course, lobbying.

 But putting a winning local spin on their global agendas won’t be easy.
-To paraphrase the former Amazon executive we quoted in our previous piece on localisation: You can have a global service, but there are no global politicians… There are only local politicians.
+To paraphrase the former Amazon executive we quoted in our previous piece on localization: You can have a global service, but there are no global politicians… There are only local politicians.

 Straight Talk is a weekly briefing from the desk of the Chief Research Officer.

 Ovum is a market-leading data, research, and consulting business focused on helping digital service providers, technology companies, and enterprise decision-makers thrive in the connected digital economy.
 We offer expert analysis and strategic insight across the media and entertainment industry.

 To receive this newsletter by email or to learn more about Ovum, please email or contact us.